untapped-inc/sema-docs/docs/getting-started.md

 First, rename this file from `.example-env` to `.env`: `cp .example-env .env`

 Now open this `.env` file using your favorite text editor.
 These properties provide the necessary details for the clients and the server to access the database and setup a few dependencies.
+Use the DB credentials you created while installing and setting up MySQL.

 | Property Name            | Description                                            |
 | ------------------------ | --------------------------------------------------     |